-This Proxy Statement is furnished in connection with the solicitation of proxies by the board of directors, also referred to as the "board of directors" or the "board", of CARROLS RESTAURANT GROUP, INC., a Delaware corporation, to be used at the annual meeting of stockholders, which we refer to as the "meeting", of the Company which will be held at the principal executive offices of the Company located at 968 James Street, Syracuse, New York 13203 on Thursday, August 29, 2019, at 9:00 A.M.
+This Proxy Statement is furnished in connection with the solicitation of proxies by the board of directors, also referred to as the "board of directors" or the "board", of CARROLS RESTAURANT GROUP, INC., a Delaware corporation, to be used at the annual meeting of stockholders, which we refer to as the "meeting", of the Company which will be held at the principal executive offices of at 968 James Street, Syracuse, New York 13203 and via the Company located the Internet at www.virtualshareholdermeeiting.com/TAST2020 on Monday, June 15, 2020, at 9:00 A.M.
 (EDT), and at any adjournment or adjournments thereof.
-Only stockholders of record at the close of business on July 2, 2019, which we refer to as the "record date", will be entitled to vote at the meeting.
+Only stockholders of record at the close of business on April 17, 2020, which we refer to as the "record date", will be entitled to vote at the meeting.